uwci/uwci/README.md

 - 👋 Hi, I’m @uwci
-- 👀 I’m interested in teaching to learn
+- 👀 I’m interested in the things in ten thousand years ago.
 - 🌱 I’m currently learning teaching for exams。
 - 💞️ I’m looking to collaborate on teaching for high marks。
 - 📫 How to reach me 。。。